Udgin/blog/blog.md

 `String.split` is just wrapper for `String.Split` method.
 Exception is needed to show when cron expression contains too much parts.

-My internal cron support the next tempate: 'minute hour dayOfMonth month dayOfWeek'.
+My internal cron supports the next template: 'minute hour dayOfMonth month dayOfWeek'.
 And the next type of cron expressions:
-1. '*' - wildchar;
+1. '*' - wildcard;
 2. '*/5' - every 5th, e.g. every five minutes;
 3. '10-20/5' - range value, e.g. every from 10 till 20, e.g. every minute from 10 till 20. '/5' is optional and it works the same as previous one, so '10-20/5' for minutes means run at 10, 15 and 20;
 4. '5' - one value only, e.g. only at 5th minute